Get details about this career path and find out where you could be employed.

 In Ontario, Network Cabling Specialist is a “voluntary” trade.
 This means you do not have to complete an apprenticeship and get certified to work in the field.

-You can begin your career with a 24-week Network Cabling specialist program.
+You can begin your career with a 24-week network cabling training program.

-Herzing’s Network Cabling Specialist training is fast and effective.
+Herzing’s Network Cabling Technician training is fast and effective.
 We cover every aspect of installing, testing, and troubleshooting voice and data cabling systems.

 - 24-week program